creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-26-thislookslikethat.md

 ![](/collections/images/thislookslikethat/results.jpg)

 The authors first compared their PropPNet to a baseline classification model with the same architecture.
 They then compared with state-of-the-art methods and report a loss of accuracy of up to 3.5%.
-They authors mention the multiple ProtoPNet can be combined to obtain an accuracy of 84.8% which is on part with the state-of-the-art.
+The authors mention the multiple ProtoPNet can be combined to obtain an accuracy of 84.8% which is on par with the state-of-the-art.

-The following figures highlights the higher level of interoperability with respect to other methods
+The following figures highlight the higher level of interoperability with respect to other methods

 ![](/collections/images/thislookslikethat/fig4.jpg)